 In some cases, the family members of cancer survivors may be protected from discrimination.
 The ADA does not allow discrimination because of a family member's relationship or association with a person who is disabled.
 Employers may not assume that a family member's job performance would be affected if that person needs to care for another family member who has cancer.
 For example, employers may not treat you differently because they assume that you would use too much leave time to care for your spouse who has cancer.
 Also, employers that give health insurance benefits to their employees for their dependents may not decrease these benefits to an employee solely because that employee has a dependent who has cancer.
 State laws, however, do not protect you if an employer treats you differently because a family member has cancer.

 You also may have the right to take medical leave under your employer's policies, a state law, or federal law.
 The Family and Medical Leave Act (FMLA) is a federal law that requires employers with 50 or more employees to provide up to 12 weeks of leave.
 During this time, you are not paid, but your job position is protected.
 This law covers family members who need time off to care for their own serious health condition (which includes most cancers).
 It also covers family members who need time off to care for a seriously ill child, parent, spouse, or a healthy newborn or newly adopted child.
-You must have worked at least 25 hours per week for one year to be covered.
+You must have worked at least 1,250 hours over the past 12 months or about 25 hours per week for 1 year to be covered.
 You must also reasonably try to arrange medical care that is likely to be needed so you do not over upset the workplace.
 An employer must continue to provide benefits—including health insurance—during the leave period.

 Lawsuits are not the only or the best way to fight job discrimination.
 State and federal laws against discrimination help cancer survivors in 2 ways.
 First, they discourage discrimination.
 Second, they offer ways to correct discrimination when it does happen.
 These laws, however, should be used as a last resort.
 They can be high in cost and take a lot of time.
 And the results are not always fair.
 The first step is to try to avoid discrimination.
 If that fails, the next step is to attempt a reasonable settlement with the employer.
 But if informal efforts don't work, then a lawsuit may have to be the next step.